Psycheceutical Bioscience, Inc. Announces Observational Research Results for NeuroDirect™ Ketamine Topical Cream in Treating PTSD

 - Patients indicated their thought processes were clearer and more focused, and were more keenly aware of surroundings

-MIAMI, March 21, 2023 (GLOBE NEWSWIRE) -- Psycheceutical Bioscience, Inc. ("Psycheceutical" or the "Company") BWVI, a bioscience company dedicated to developing cutting-edge technologies for the next generation of mental health treatments, today announced the publication of pre-clinical observational data that supports the potential of its NeuroDirect™ ketamine topical cream as a treatment for PTSD.
+/EIN News/ -- MIAMI, March 21, 2023 (GLOBE NEWSWIRE) -- Psycheceutical Bioscience, Inc. ("Psycheceutical" or the "Company") (OTC: BWVI), a bioscience company dedicated to developing cutting-edge technologies for the next generation of mental health treatments, today announced the publication of pre-clinical observational data that supports the potential of its NeuroDirect™ ketamine topical cream as a treatment for PTSD.
 The study was published in the March 2023 issue of Drug Development & Delivery.

 The preliminary observational data indicates that the non-systemic topical cream could be more effective at treating PTSD symptoms than current ketamine treatment options, which utilize systemic delivery methods.
 Additionally, the study supports the Company’s belief that the topical cream approach would be more cost-effective than current ketamine therapy options.